johankraft/DevAlertDemoSTM32L475/README.md

 However, if making changes to the STM32CubeIDE demo, you will soon notice that older core dumps are not displayed properly since the ELF file has been updated and no longer matches the core dumps from earlier builds.

-To simplify ELF file management for development builds, a tool is included that archives a copy of the elf file after each build.
+To simplify ELF file management for development builds, a tool is included that archives a copy of the elf file.
+This can be called on each build, or before running a test session.

 The elf file copies are given unique names based on the gcc build id, and this is also included with each alert as metadata.
 This enables the Dispatcher tool to automatically locate the right elf file in the "archive", even if the original file has been lost.

 This way, you can view core dumps also from earlier development builds where the elf file is no longer available or has been overwritten.

-Before building the demo, you need to:
+To use this solution:

 1. Make sure python is installed and accessable from the command line.

-2. Configure the elf storage directory.
-By default, the elf files are stored in "C:\da-elf-library".
-If using Windows, create this directory and the solution should work out-of-the-box.

-If using Linux, or if you want to change the directory for other reasons, you find this reference in STM32CubeIDE under Project Properties, C/C++ Build, Settings, Build Steps.
-Check the "Command" under Post-build Steps.
-In the end you find the following:

-   && python ../store-elf.py "${BuildArtifactFileName}" C:/da-elf-library

-Replace "C:/da-elf-library" with a suitable "elf library" path.

-When setting up the Dispatcher "File Mapping" settings for core dumps, use the following settings for core dumps:
-  -- "Extension" is "dmp"
-  -- "Executable" is "crash_debug.bat" or "crash_debug.sh" (found in the Templates directory in the Dispatcher folder).
-  -- "Parameters" should be "C:/da-elf-library/${revision}.elf ${file} --gdb"

-If you have changes the "C:/da-elf-library" path in the STM32CubeIDE settings, make sure to apply the same change in the Dispatcher elf path.
-Note that forward slashes must be used also on Windows, since required by gdb.
+2. Create an archive directory for your elf files, for example "C:\da-elf-library".
+This can also be a shared network drive, or perhaps a Dropbox folder or similar, if you want to access the ELF archive on different computers.

+3. Archive the elf file from your build by running:

+    python store-elf.py <new-elf-file> <storage-directory>

+You can then use '<storage-directory>/${revision}.elf' in the Dispatcher to provide the right ELF file in your "File Mapping" setting.

 To replicate this solution on your own project, you need the following:
-- Instruct the gcc linker by includeing the build id using the linker flag -Wl,--build-id.
+- Instruct the gcc linker to include the build id.
+This using the linker flag "-Wl,--build-id".
 - Update your linker file with a .gnu_build_id section, like in STM32L475VGTx_FLASH.ld in the demo project root folder.
   Keep the same symbol name, since this is used in the vDfmSetGCCBuildID function (see below).
-- The demo function vDfmSetGCCBuildID is used to read the build ID and format it as a hexadecimal string.
+- The function vDfmSetGCCBuildID is used to read the build ID and format it as a hexadecimal string.
-  Store the result in a string buffer (at least 42 char long) and define DFM_CFG_FIRMWARE_REVISION (dfmConfig.h) to this string.
+  Store the result in a string buffer (at least 42 chars long) and define DFM_CFG_FIRMWARE_REVISION to this string (in dfmConfig.h).

 Note: The ${revision} field in Dispatcher gives the DFM_CFG_FIRMWARE_REVISION setting from dfmConfig.h, provided with the alert metadata.
 The DFM_CFG_FIRMWARE_REVISION setting is configured to give the gcc build id.
 The gcc build id is also used to name the copies of the elf file.